Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 A social card can be a Secret, Hook, Threat or Favour.
 It can be announced during the Announcement phase to make the player with that Color…
   - Favour: Trade with you now (Follow the steps in the Trade phase)
   - Hook: Discard 1 Standing
-  - Threat: Let you draw a card from their hand or personal pile (excluding roles)
+  - Threat: Pay a fine to you.
   - Secret: Show everyone how many illegal cards they have (Visible on back) == Speech <speech>
 *_(I?, #(calc.min(..(testimony_values + rebrand_values)))-#(calc.max(..(testimony_values + rebrand_values)))X)_*